 Flash fiction - one week

-Novella, short memoir, and novels - three weeks
+Novella, short memoir, and novels - two weeks

 How to Submit Your Work